jtarrio/pascual/README.md

 # How to build

 You need Make and a C compiler to build Pascual.
-I use GCC but Clang should work as well.
+I use GCC but Clang works as well.

 To build Pascual, type the following command: